UBC-MDS/National_Collision_DB_Group407/README.md

 The data we are using is from the National Collision Database and can be found on the [Government of Canada website](https://open.canada.ca/data/en/dataset/1eb9eba7-71d1-4b30-9fb1-30cbdab7e63a).
 It’s a database that contains all police-reported motor vehicle collisions on public roads in Canada.
 The data is from 1999 to 2017.
 Each row provides several data points for a passenger with the detailed summary statistics of the collision.

+**Research question 01**
-Our research question is: “Is the injury rate of sitting in the front row passenger seat different from sitting on the second row left seat?”
+Our first research question is: “Is the injury rate of sitting in the front row passenger seat different from sitting on the second row left seat?”
 This is an inferential question.
 We will be doing hypothesis testing with a 95% confidence interval.
 The null and alternative hypothesis are included as follows:

 `H_0`: The injury rate of sitting in the front row passenger seat has no difference from sitting in the second row left seat.
 `H_1`: The injury rate of sitting in the front row passenger seat is different from sitting in the second row left seat.